ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute2.md

 Upon generation of the EMBL file, sequences also acquire a sequence accession number.
 This accession number will comprise of 2 upper case letters followed by 6 numbers, e.g. [LR991698](https://www.ebi.ac.uk/ena/browser/api/embl/LR991698.2?lineLimit=1000).

-For each assembly submission, Webin will report a unique accession number.
-The accession number will start with ERZ.
-For most assemblies, the accession number is only used for internal processing and will not be visible in the browser.
-However, for SARS-CoV-2 assemblies, sequence accessions will continue to be assigned and the ERZ records will also be available in the browser to provide a point of access for the submitted file(s).
+For each assembly submission, Webin will report a unique accession number (starting with ERZ).
+For most assemblies, this number is only used for internal processing and will not be visible in the browser.
+However, for SARS-CoV-2 assemblies, the ERZ records will also be available in the browser to provide a point of access for the submitted file(s).